fieldtrip/website/reference/ft_statfun_cohensd.md

    cfg.statistic = 'ft_statfun_cohensd'

- The experimental design is specified as: cfg.ivar  = row number of the design that contains the labels of the conditions that must be compared (default=1).
+ The experimental design is specified as: cfg.ivar  = independent variable, row number of the design that contains the labels of the conditions to be compared (default=1) cfg.uvar  = optional, row number of design that contains the labels of the units-of-observation, i.e. subjects or trials (default=2)

-               The labels should be specified as numbers ranging from 1 to the number of conditions. cfg.uvar  = optional, row number of design that contains the labels of the units-of-observation, i.e. subjects or trials (default=2).
+ The labels for the independent variable should be specified as the number 1 and 2.
-               The labels should be integers ranging from 1 to the number of units-of-observation.
+ The labels for the unit of observation should be integers ranging from 1 to the total number of observations (subjects or trials).

  The cfg.uvar option is only needed for paired data, you should leave it empty for non-paired data.